Electoral history of the Tea Party movement: 2010 election

-In the 2010 midterm elections, The New York Times identified 138 candidates for Congress with significant Tea Party support, and reported that all of them were running as Republicans—of whom 129 were running for the House and 9 for the Senate.
-The Wall Street Journal – NBC News poll in mid October showed 35% of likely voters were Tea-party supporters, and they favored the Republicans by 84% to 10%.
+In the 2010 midterm elections, The New York Times identified 138 candidates for Congress with significant Tea Party support and reported that all of them were running as Republicans—of whom 129 were running for the House and 9 for the Senate.
+The Wall Street Journal – NBC News poll in mid-October showed 35% of likely voters were Tea-party supporters, and they favored the Republicans by 84% to 10%.
 The first Tea Party candidate to be elected into office is believed to be Dean Murray, a Long Island businessman, who won a special election for a New York State Assembly seat in February 2010.

-According to a calculation on an NBC blog, 32% of the candidates that were backed by the Tea Party, or identified themselves as a Tea Party member, won the election.
-In the primaries for Colorado, Nevada and Delaware the Tea-party backed Senate Republican nominees defeated "establishment" Republicans that had been expected to win their respective Senate races, but went on to lose in the general election to their Democratic opponents.
-The three Senate nominees were seen by many in America and the media as either amateurs or too far-out there to be electable as their positions on certain aspects were viewed as extreme.
+According to a calculation on an NBC blog, 32% of the candidates who were backed by the Tea Party, or identified themselves as a Tea Party member, won the election.
+In the primaries for Colorado, Nevada, and Delaware the Tea Party-backed Senate Republican nominees defeated "establishment" Republicans who had been expected to win their respective Senate races, but went on to lose in the general election to their Democratic opponents.
+The three Senate nominees were seen by many in America and the media as either too inexperienced or had positions that were viewed as too extreme to be electable.
 Several of the Tea Party-endorsed candidates won victories against established Republicans in primaries, such as Alaska, Colorado, Delaware, Florida, Nevada, New York, South Carolina, and Utah.